 1. Grab a bite to eat

 Start your layover with a meal.
 Choose from a few dozens eateries, including cafes, bars, to-go options, and a few sit-down restaurants.
 Cuisine includes plenty of Brazilian fare, sushi, Italian, delis, pizza, and more.
 If you’re feeling less experimental, head to Subway, Starbucks, Quizno’s, or McDonald’s.
-Several eateries are open 24-hours, particularly in Terminal 2.
+Several eateries are apparently open 24-hours.

 2. Hang out in a lounge

 Airport lounges are a good way to pass time, especially if you want to relax or work in a quiet environment.
 Any traveller, no matter airline or flight class, can pay to enter several airport lounges here.
 For a single fee, you get food and drinks, WiFi, and TV and news in a comfortable lounge.
 Most lounges here also have shower facilities for freshening up.
 Pre-book online or use your lounge membership program to gain entry.
 See our Rio de Janeiro Galeão Airport Guide for details and locations.

 The shopping here isn’t anything particularly standout, but nearly 50 shops will certainly help you pass the time.
 Browse the Duty Free areas or window shop at international boutiques.
 Pick up some Brazilian footwear at Mr. Cat and Havaianas, shop for local art and souvenirs at Arty Rio, or sample locally sourced chocolates at the Britt Shop and Chocolate Q. You’ll find plenty of convenience stores, too.

 4. Visit the spa

 The Wellness Spa in Terminal 2 offers a range of spa and massage services, if you’re looking for some pampering.

 5. Get your hair done